Ali-abm19/BookStore/README.md

-# Bookstore Backend Project 📚
+# Bombadil's Archives - a Bookstore Project 📚

 ## Project Overview
 This is a continuation of the backend solution in [this repository](https://github.com/Ali-abm19/BookStoreAPI).
-Here, we provide the frontend with built with JavaScript and React.
+Here, we provide the frontend part, built with JavaScript and React.

 ## Features ✨
 - **User Features**: